Helping employees reframe beliefs and connect with organisational goals

 A final question to HR leaders: Are you working diligently with your line leaders to build this community?
 If you are not, now is the time.

-Caroline Ong is a senior director at Leaderonomics, leading its consulting practice and learning functions.
+Caroline Ong is currently Leaderonomics’ country general manager in Malaysia.
 She has spent numerous years in the HR space and dreams of enabling Malaysian HR leaders to become world-class.
 Prior to Leaderonomics, she was leading a consulting practice in a global consulting organisation.
-To engage with her or connect with her on how she and her team can support your HR function, e-mail email@example.com
+To connect with her and find out how Leaderonomics can support your organisation’s HR function, email email@example.com.